She Said She Said: Release and reception

 EMI's Parlophone label released Revolver on 5 August 1966, one week before the Beatles began their final North American tour.
-"She Said She Said" was sequenced as the last track on side one of the LP, following "Yellow Submarine".
+"She Said She Said" was sequenced as the last track on side one, between "Yellow Submarine" and "Good Day Sunshine".
 Actress Salli Sachse, who appeared with Fonda in the 1967 film The Trip, recalled of his reaction to the release: "Peter was really into music.
 He couldn't wait until The Beatles' Revolver album came out.
 We went to the music store and played it, trying to hear any hidden messages."
+Lennon reflected positively on the song in his 1980 Playboy interview, praising its guitar work.
 Writing in 2017, Alec Wilkinson of The New Yorker said that "She Said She Said" introduced "circumstances novel to western awareness", a theme that had "no obvious antecedent or reference" in pop music.
 As with much of the album, the song confused many of the band's younger or less-progressive fans.
 According to sociologist Candy Leonard: "For two and a half minutes they heard John recounting an impassioned conversation about something that seemed very important but totally incomprehensible.
 And the echoing guitar riff is a full participant in the conversation.
 Fans were bewildered."

+Jefferson Airplane performing at a 1967 rock festival; the song and parent album Revolver formed part of a revolution in pop music that, among others, greatly influenced the new San Francisco sound.